Stormwater Advisory Committee

 The committee and meetings

 On Dec.
 1, 2020, Municipal Council approved 10 people to serve on the Stormwater Advisory Committee, the first group of appointees to the committee.
-Members, so far, include council members, municipal staff and community members.
+More have been appointed in early 2021.
+Members include council members, municipal staff and community members.
 The committee is expected to meet at least four times through 2021.

 The committee first met on Jan.
 7, 2021. which was accompanied by a presentation.